Installation: (READ THIS FIRST)

 *PLEASE ADVISE: All non-SRA labeled waypoints were dropped in choke points between timbered areas and it is important to drive directly over each waypoint coordinate as you follow them in a series.
 By using your heading or course extension while navigating, you can aim towards the next waypoint/icon to help guide you.
 Never rely solely on GPS devices or data for navigation.

-Make sure your graph is running the most up-to-date software version.
+Make sure your unit is on and running the most up-to-date software version.

-If your graph isn't reading the card, eject and re-insert.
+If your unit is not reading the card at all, it needs to be re-inserted, eject and re-insert.